scerioli/Global-Preferences-Survey/ReproduceArticle.md

 There are two problems here:

-- The first is regarding the year when women received the right to vote in a specific country.
+- regarding the year when women received the right to vote in a specific country.
 The missing values here are the ones coming from the United Arab Emirates and Saudi Arabia, that neither in 2006 (when the WEF Global Gender Gap Report that the authors quote as a reference for the missing values) nor now (in 2021) have guaranteed yet the right to vote for women.

-- The second problem is that there are missing data also in the other sources that the authors quote.
+- there are missing data also in the other sources that the authors quote.
 So a quick search for the missing countries of the WEF report of 2015, shows us that these countries can’t be found in the report of 2006 either.

 These two unclear points, even though in our understanding not crucial for the replication of the analysis, are not desirable.